mandiant/harbinger/docs/custom_connector.md

 Harbinger is designed with a modular architecture to seamlessly integrate with various C2 (Command and Control) servers.
 This document guides you through implementing your own custom connector, leveraging the Go `base_worker` library.
 This library handles common infrastructure concerns, allowing you to focus purely on the unique interactions with your chosen C2 server.

+After you create your code, make sure to build it into a container and [configure it in harbinger](./configuration.md#c2-connectors).

 ## Environment Variables

 Your custom connector's Docker image should start automatically and will receive the following environment variables: